ali-layken/BurstUI/posts/Dismantling_Internet_Censorship:_Build_Your_Own_VPN.md

 <br/>

-We don't need to use unbound's [redis integration](https://github.com/ar51an/unbound-redis) for caching DNS requests because this will be taken care of by pihole's [FTLDNS](https://docs.pi-hole.net/ftldns/dns-cache/) "Faster Than Light DNS" includes a caching feature that will take care of that.
+We don't need to use unbound's [redis integration](https://github.com/ar51an/unbound-redis) for caching DNS requests because this will be taken care of by pihole's [FTLDNS](https://docs.pi-hole.net/ftldns/dns-cache/) "Faster Than Light DNS" which includes a caching feature.
 Running the [the official Pi-Hole compose scripts](https://hub.docker.com/r/pihole/pihole) causes issues due to podman's [aardvarkdns](https://github.com/containers/aardvark-dns) taking up port 53 on the host.
 Aardvark is a *DNS Server* that helps translate container names into their virtual IP addresses.
-Computers can be associated with multiple IPs and hostnames that can be used to find them on different networks.
-Later each of our computers will receive that IP i mentioned from Tailscale which is it's address on the tailnet.
+Computers can be associated with multiple IPs and hostnames that can be used to find them on different networks like we are doing with tailscale.
 We don't have to deal with this [this aardvark issue](https://github.com/containers/podman/discussions/14242) since we are using rootless containers which bind to 53 just fine.

 <br/>

 Mounting an `unbound.conf` is useful if you want to override the container's [default `unbound.conf`](https://github.com/klutchell/unbound-docker/blob/main/rootfs_overlay/etc/unbound/unbound.conf).
-It has been customized notably to; run smoothly in a container and also use `DNSSEC`.
+It has notably been customized to; run smoothly in a container and also use `DNSSEC` to validate authoritative requests.
 The container maintainer also provides some [example `unbound.conf`s](https://github.com/klutchell/unbound-docker/tree/main/examples) that customize unbound in different ways.
 To mount one of these `.conf`s into the container create `/unb-conf/unbound.conf` and paste in the conf, and then add this to the `unbound` section of the compose:

 ```yml
     volumes: